SimonGrn/QATechnicalTest/README.md

 ## Correction

 Please fork this project and propose a PR with your corrections and remarks.
-We will then look at it and confront it with `test_working.js` which is our implementation.
+We will then look at it and confront it with `test_working.js` which is our own implementation.